The SBA Facilitates Business Deals

 Compare SBA 7(A) Loan against Seller-Financed Deal

 If Barry were to instead seek a seller-financed deal with Susan, how would these terms compare with the SBA 7(A) backed loan?
 Typically, seller-financed deals involve the buyer putting up half of the purchase price at closing, with the seller holding a Note for the balance of the purchase price over a 3-5 year time period.
-In our example, let us thus assume that a seller-finance deal would necessitate Barry putting down $500K at closing.
+In our example, let us thus assume that a seller-financed deal would necessitate Barry putting down $500K at closing.
 The balance of $500K is owed to Susan over a four year time period at the same 6% interest rate as the SBA-backed loan.
 This results in a $11,742 monthly payment owed to Susan, or about $140K/year.

 Buyer Must Weigh Lending Terms Carefully